-The next day, Lee seized the initiative by attacking Union forces at Beaver Dam Creek, but the Federals inflicted heavy casualties on the Rebels and repelled the attack.
+The next day, Lee seized the initiative by attacking Union forces at Beaver Dam Creek, but the Federals inflicted heavy casualties on the Confederates and repelled the attack.

 Battle of Gaines’ Mill

 Undaunted, Lee renewed his offensive on June 27 at Gaines’ Mill.
-Despite staunch resistance, Rebel forces broke the Union lines late in the day, sending the Federals in retreat.
+Despite staunch resistance, Confederate forces broke the Union lines late in the day, sending the Federals into retreat.
 The Confederate victory at the Battle of Gaines’ Mill convinced McClellan to abandon his plan to capture Richmond and begin a general retreat back down the peninsula.

 Battle of Savage’s Station

 Lee continued to pursue doggedly and struck the Union army again on June 29, at Savage’s Station.
 Although the results of the Battle of Savage’s Station were inconclusive, the retreating Federals abandoned over 2,500 wounded soldiers in a field hospital.